William R. Howard

-William R. Howard (May 26, 1922 – January 17, 2009) was an American businessman and airline executive.
+William Reed Howard (May 26, 1922 – January 17, 2009) was an American businessman and airline executive.
 He was best known as the chairman and CEO of Piedmont Airlines, growing it from a small regional airline to a major US carrier throughout the post deregulation environment of the late 1970s and 1980s.
 He was also involved in many other business ventures throughout his career.

 Early life and education

 Howard was born in Wheatland, Wyoming on May 26, 1922, the only son of Albert T and Jane Howard.
 He spent his childhood years in Scottsbluff, Nebraska.
 His father was a local businessman, the Mayor of Scottsbluff NE, and also served as the Nebraska Republican state chair.
 He learned to fly when he was 16 years old, and later served in the Eighth Army Air Corps during World War II.
 During the war, he trained with the Royal Air Force in England, and served as a senior flight control officer in Europe and the Middle East.

 After the end of the war, he served on the staff of US Senator Hugh Butler in Washington D.C., from 1947 to 1955.
 During this time he attended George Washington University, earning his undergraduate degree in Political Science and Speech Communications in 1953.
 In 1956, he received a L.L.B degree from their school of law.